SirBrian1234/unitynetwork-tracker/README.md

 ```
 java -jar UnityNetwork_Tracker-1.0.jar
 ```

+## Using with an external database
+Unity Network Tracker may be used with an external database such as mysql if needed.
+In which case the database may be linked towards a web interface to let the users create and edit their accounts via web.

+## Authorship
+The source code was created by Konstantinos Kagiampakis

 ## License
 The project's article and source code are licensed under Creative Commons Atribution 4.0 International: https://creativecommons.org/licenses/by/4.0/